History of Jeopardy! in Timeline

 1984: Alex Trebek Hosting Begins

-In 1984, Alex Trebek began hosting the daily syndicated version of Jeopardy!, with Johnny Gilbert as announcer.
+In 1984, Alex Trebek began hosting the daily syndicated version of Jeopardy! with Johnny Gilbert as announcer.

 1984: Trebek Version Premieres

-1984: Clue Values in 1984 Series
+1984: Original Clue Values

-In 1984, the clue values in the syndicated Jeopardy! series originally ranged from $100 to $500 in Jeopardy! and $200 to $1,000 in Double Jeopardy!
+In 1984, when the syndicated Jeopardy! series began, the clue values ranged from $100 to $500 in Jeopardy! and $200 to $1,000 in Double Jeopardy!.

 1984: Written Exam for Contestants